jasasonc/FatigueDS/docs/source/getting_started.rst

 Sine signal
 ~~~~~~~~~~~~

-For sine signal, the frequency, amplitude, total time of the signal and excitation type must be provided
+For the sine signal; frequency, amplitude, total time of the signal and excitation type must be provided.

 .. code-block:: python